EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-11-29 00:35]
 Add a little function: limit the number of requests from same IP address in a certain time period to prevent brute-force attacks.
 (1000 requests per 10 minutes)

+[2025-12-1 12:04]
+From 11/4, this project has been developed for almost a month.
+Kill me....
+I changed the schema.sql to add cascade delete function and some achievement functions.
+Now when a user is deleted, all his related profiles would be deleted automatically.
+Next step would be list the departments while registering.

+Hope I can finish the whole project before the deadline.....